Learnosity/custom-questions-skeleton/README.md

 Adding `lrn_correct` (when all correct answers are provided) or `lrn_incorrect` (when the provided answer is not correct) to `lrn_response_input` will render the proper validation UI state to your custom question/feature.

+**3. Best practises: using a prefix for CSS class names** When creating a Learnosity Custom Question, it’s important to prefix the CSS class names being used inside your custom Question UI.
+You should avoid using a generic class name like '.btn'.
+Instead, you should add a prefix to it like '.lrn-my-custom-question-btn' to avoid CSS conflict with the host page and the CSS used by the Learnosity API.

 ## Next steps: additional documentation
 You can find more detailed documentation in the [Learnosity Help site](https://help.learnosity.com/hc/en-us/sections/4412969135761-Creating-Custom-Questions-and-Features).